devallama/swd500-responsive-website/README.md

 2. Fetch the respority

-`git fetch origin`
+`git pull origin master`

-3. Created a new branch
+3. Create a new branch

 `git checkout -b [branch]`